MRC-CLIMB/website/_posts/2026-09-14-gpu-accelerated-computing-microbiome-metagenomic-research-workshop.md

-> Organised by: CLIMB (Cloud Infrastructure for Microbial Bioinformatics), NVIDIA, and the
+> The Birmingham event is organised by: CLIMB (Cloud Infrastructure for Microbial Bioinformatics), NVIDIA, and the
 > Health Protection Research Unit (HPRU) in Public Health Genomics.